JohnnyTheTank/apiNG/README.md

 **apiNG** is an AngularJS directive that enables you to receive, aggregate, limit, order and display data from one ore more sources.
 The complete setup is dead simple, just by adding data-attributes to your html.

 There are two level of usage: _basic_ and _advanced_
-* The _basic_ usage is focused on keeping it simple and easy with enough power for most usecases
+* The _basic_ usage is focused on keeping it simple and easy, but with enough power for most use cases
 * The _advanced_ usage turns apiNG into a plugin system for data-sources and designs, focused on re-usable modules.

 ## Advanced Demos